Roundup: Ellsworth Kelly’s “Austin,” new book by Jonathan Anderson, religion in pop art, and more

 Roundup: Carrying a boulder, toppling statues, art and prayer retreat, and more

-NEW SONG: “Trust in You” by Antoine Bradford IV: Alternative soul artist Antoine Bradford released the original song “Trust in You” on April 21, and then came this acoustic version, which simultaneously moves me and stills me!
+NEW SONG: “Trust in You” by Antoine Bradford: Alternative soul artist Antoine Bradford released the original song “Trust in You” on April 21, and then came this acoustic version, which simultaneously moves me and stills me!
 Another single, “How Many Times,” came out yesterday, and a full-length album is on its way, on the Humble Beast label.

 +++